Gateway Training » ServiceIQ

 The ultimate role could be a chef, retail supervisor, store manager, pilot, tour guide, travel consultant, restaurant food and beverage manager, aeronautical engineer, airport operations manager, air traffic controller, hotel manager, warehouse or retail distribution manager, tourism operator, and many more.

-There are two types of Gateway training available: Readymade by ServiceIQ, and DIY where your school's Gateway Coordinators select the best ServiceIQ products to create tailor-made learning programmes for students.
-The DIY option is especially helpful for students who aspire to be cooks, chefs, or build a career in New Zealand’s tourism industry.
+There are two types of Gateway training available: DIY and Readymade where your school's Gateway Coordinators select the best ServiceIQ products to create tailor-made learning programmes for students.
+The DIY option is especially helpful for students who want a ‘taster’ of what it might be like to work in the retail, hospitality, tourism, aviation industries in New Zealand.

 Gateway training takes place in the classroom and/or an industry workplace.
 Choose the most suitable options for your school and students below.